 Regulations require patients to sign a statement affirming they understand that they are not immune from any prohibition on smoking cannabis in a public place or in a motor vehicle, or on private property where it is prohibited by the property owner.

 Maryland's Medical Cannabis Law (pdf) allows the following medical conditions to qualify for its program:

 Additionally, physicians have the ability to recommend cannabis for any another chronic medical condition which is severe and for which other treatments have been ineffective.
 Get Your Card

 Driving Under the Influence

 Driving under the influence of medical marijuana in Maryland is illegal.
 Patients are not exempt from civil, criminal or any other penalties and could face similar charges enforced in alcohol DUI cases.
-It’s never worth it to drive under the influence – especially with the plethora of ride-sharing options available.
-Always make plans to have a designated driver if you are going to be consuming cannabis.

 The state allows legal medical marijuana patients to travel anywhere in the state with their medicine, except for federal property.
 Maryland’s Medical Cannabis Commission emphasizes that all patients be aware of current laws around the transporting of medical marijuana outside of the state, as it remains a federal offense.
-It is highly recommended that your medical marijuana stay in Maryland at all times.

 Only state-approved growers are permitted to cultivate medical marijuana in Maryland.
 Home cultivation is not permitted.

 Maryland allows medical cannabis delivery.